smaudd/JWT-Cookies-Role-Auth-System/README.md

 # JWT-Cookies-Role-Auth-System
 Simple role authentication system using JWT, Cookies and MongoDB

-Configurate your enviroment variables on config file
+Configurate your enviroment variables on config file.

+Run NPM Install